 Historically, network security was focused on a company’s external perimeter, stopping attacks moving North-South, in and out of an enterprise network.
 That was fine for traditional data centers with flat networks, but today’s modern systems are very different.
 The digital transformation has meant that now as much as 85% of traffic is actually moving East-West, inside the data center.
 Whether this is IoT traffic in the healthcare industry, SaaS in the financial world, or simply enterprises embracing work from home and mobile apps, better security controls for the immense amount of internal traffic than the legacy firewall are needed.
 The perimeter as we knew it, has all but disappeared.

 Instead, microsegmentation technology creates micro-perimeters, containing users, workloads, applications, and data into segments that can stay protected, even if the worst happens and an attacker makes it inside your data center or was invited in unawares.

 As a broad risk reduction strategy, microsegmentation has a wide variety of use cases, but here are some of the most popular.

-Compliance: According to most compliance mandates, your organization is responsible for proving that your sensitive information is segmented and isolated away from any potential attack.
+According to most regulatory compliance mandates, your organization is responsible for proving that your sensitive information is segmented and isolated from any potential attack.
 For financial organizations it’s PCI-DSS, for healthcare it’s HIPAA, and for anyone who handles EU data, it’s GDPR.
 Microsegmentation allows you to segment what’s in scope, proving that you’re compliant in case of an incident or an audit.